 When you prune your plants you must be selective.
 The act of pruning consists of removing branches that have either died or are diseased, or have become infested with a fungal infection of some sort.
 Pruning in the spring before the new growth begins may reveal damage caused by the weather, occasionally by animals but more often by children!
 Cutting back this kind of damaged growth will give the plant the best chance of recovery and keep it looking healthy.

 Depending on the species of shrub you are pruning you may find that each has individual pruning needs, but in each case you should research the proper action to take and make sure that you implement it properly.
-You could even take the help of professionals from Fast Tree Removal.
+You could even take the help of professionals from Fast Tree Removal for shrub and tree removal.
 When pruning in a general sense make sure that you leave an inch or so above the last healthy shoot before you cut.
 Removing dead wood like this gives the rest of the shrub tree a chance to remain healthy and encourages the plant to put all its efforts into growing new shoots.

 While carrying out regular maintenance in the garden, why not use the pruning to create a special appearance, for example, cutting a hedge into a specific design?
 It is easily incorporated into a regular pruning cycle, and although you will want to check the shrub’s growth by pruning, you can also control the direction that the branches take.
 By pruning like this you can “kill two birds with one stone” as the old saying goes, and in a season or two, with regular pruning you will find the shrub becoming trained to your design.